Voyager of the Seas: 2020: spread of COVID-19

 Thousands of passengers of cruise ships that disembarked at Sydney, Australia in March 2020 were told to isolate due to COVID-19 fears.
 Passengers disembarked from Voyager of the Seas on March 18.
 A Toowoomba, Queensland man was infected on the ship and was sent into intensive care unit of a Toowoomba hospital after disembarking but died. the two cases of outbreak in Tasmania were linked to the ship.
 On 2 April 34 passengers and 5 crew members had tested positive for the virus in New South Wales alone.
 On 9 April, Ovation of the Seas transferred its 880 Filipino crew members into Voyager of the Seas to send them back to their country while off the coast of Indonesia, and sailed in Manila, Philippines on April 19.
 On 23 April, a 79-year-old New Zealand man died from the disease while his wife had also been infected.

+Storm trouble

+On January 26, 2024, Voyager of the Seas was impacted by a major storm while sailing in the Gulf of Mexico, the ship listed and passengers experienced flooding inside staterooms and other areas of the ship.
+Furniture and items were displaced and sustained damage.
+Some injuries were also reported.